Skip to Main Content

 Types of Mosquito Spraying: Ground ULV Spraying, Aerial and Drone Spraying, Barrier Applications

-There are three types of mosquito control applications that are the most commonly used to reduce mosquito populations:
+There are different types of mosquito control applications that are the most commonly used to reduce mosquito populations:

 1. Night-time Spray Treatments: Ground, Aerial, and drone spraying